macbanner/FaceRecognitionOpenCV/README.md

 ```

 Important Notice
-OpenCV has removed the cv2.face module from version 4.4.0 onwards. (maybe i'll fix it if i feel like it lol)
+OpenCV has removed the cv2.face module from version 4.4.0 onwards.

 Instead of using the cv2.face module, OpenCV now recommends using the face_recognition library, which is a third-party library that provides a simple interface for face recognition tasks.
 This library uses dlib's implementation of face recognition algorithms, which is more accurate and faster than the algorithms included in the cv2.face module.